aisy/my-Windows/README.md

 # My Windows apps for Development

-> Remember, not every application on this list you needed, is my reference
+> Remember, not every application on this list you needed, this is my requirement for developing apps. if you like used same application you're welcome to use that.

 #### 1. Cmder